 I have the group-based account name and password but can’t enter this information on the Login page.

-Credentials are entered when you launch the web browser, not on the login page.
-If you need to switch from your individually assigned RightFax account to a group-based RightFax account, you must completely log out of RightFax and completely close your browser.
-When you open your browser again, you will be prompted to authenticate and you can enter the credentials for the group-based RightFax account.
+If you need to switch from your individually assigned RightFax account to a group-based RightFax account, you must completely log out of RightFax and login again using the group name and password.

 Group phonebook entries can only be made from existing phonebook IDs.
 If you want to add a new fax or e-mail address to a group phonebook entry, you must first make it an individual phonebook entry.